CharlesIrvineKC/opera/README.md

 ## Introduction

 **Opera** is a **proof of concept** user interface application to be used with [Mozart - a BPM platform written using Elixir](https://github.com/CharlesIrvineKC/mozart).
-It is early in development and is far from suitable for procduction use.
-However, you may find it useful for the following:
+It's purpose is to provide a concrete example of a Business Process Management (BPM) application driven by Mozart.
+You should find it useful for the following:

+* Help those new to BPM understand its purpose and how it works.
+* Help you understand the capabilities of Mozart.
 * Executing your Mozart busines process models.
+* Provide a baseline application that could be extended to have production quality and functionality.
 * As an example to guide you in the development of your own Mozart related GUIs.

 ### Current Functionality

+* Provide Sample Business Process Models
-* Load a Morart BPM Application Module
+* Load Mozart Business Process Models
-* Execute Process Instances
+* Execute Business Process Instances
-* Completing User Tasks
+* Filtering and Completing User Tasks
-* Examine Process Instance State
+* Examine In-Flight and Completed Process Instance State
+* Administer BPM Users.

 ### Installation and Starting the Application